 I grew up on a 40-acre farm.
 I am the youngest in a family of eight.
 I have six older brothers and one older sister.
 We grew up very financially challenged.
-My mother was diagnosed with Multiple Sclerosis shortly after I was born and my father suffered a severe stroke when I was 6, which made full-time employment difficult.
+My mother was diagnosed with Multiple Sclerosis shortly after I was born, and my father suffered a severe stroke when I was 6, which made full-time employment difficult.

-At the age of 15, my father was unable to care for me; so my incredible sister and her family opened their home to me.
-She taught me discipline, the value of learning and pushing myself to a better person.
+At the age of 15, my father could not care for me, so my incredible sister and her family opened their home to me.
+She taught me discipline, the value of learning, and pushing myself to a better person.
 My mother succumbed shortly afterward to the ravages of M.S.
 When I was 16, I underwent the first of four successful brain operations, despite suffering a stroke and complete paralysis on my right side after my first operation.
 With months of intensive physical and occupational therapy, combined with a positive outlook, I was able to recover.
 Due to these experiences, I believe all challenges can be overcome.
-I bring the same drive to Community Service.

 I am an avid history & philosophy reader.
-I enjoy kayaking, fishing, hiking and biking.
-I try to live by the following quote –
+I enjoy kayaking, fishing, hiking, and biking.

-“Start by doing what’s necessary; then do what’s possible; and suddenly you are doing the impossible.” – St. Francis of Assisi
+“Start by doing what’s necessary; then do what’s possible, and suddenly you are doing the impossible.” – St. Francis of Assisi